 The iconic Austin Motel commissioned a custom piece that embodied the fresh new ambiance in addition to honoring its history (it has been open since 1938).
 Everyone congregates at the kidney shaped pool whether you're a guest at the Austin Motel or not.
 I was keeping in mind how the pool always ends up summoning me to drink too many Aperol Spritzs and fall asleep in the sun. www.austinmotel.com

-Strap happy.
-This shirt design was inspired by the river Tevas were born on and the epic campouts and festivals they often attend.
+TEVA Strap happy.
+This shirt design was inspired by the river Tevas were born on and the epic campouts and festivals they often attend. www.teva.com

-This fine couple approached me to use the DLB Acid scarf and digital pattern to add some color to their wedding.
-It made its way in all the way from the "save the date" mailers to a simple knot around the brides bouquet.
+SUHADOLNIK WEDDING This couple approached me to use the DLB Acid scarf and digital pattern to add some color to their wedding.
+It peeked its way in from the "save the date" mailers to a simple knot around the brides bouquet.

 HOTEL SAINT CECILIA

-This scarf was inspired by the idiosyncratic interiors of the Saint Cecilia— referencing the ubiquitous penny tiles and Persian rugs; HSC's love of peacocks and celestial motifs, and Mick Jagger-esque lips for a *kiss* of rock and roll (sorry I had to...........).
+This scarf was inspired by the idiosyncratic interiors of the Saint Cecilia— referencing the ubiquitous penny tiles and Persian rugs; HSC's love of peacocks and celestial motifs, and Mick Jagger-esque lips for some rock n’ roll. www.hotelsaintcecilia.com

-BOWER RESORT '17 Bower swimwear reached out needing a pattern that evoked the 1970s Bob Mackie/Cher-inspired Resort 2017 collection.
+BOWER RESORT '17 Bower swimwear reached out needing a pattern that evoked the 1970s Bob Mackie/Cher-inspired Resort 2017 collection. www.bowerswimwear.com

 ACE HOTEL NEW ORLEANS